Black Gospel music: Contemporary era: 1980s–present

 With the continuing rise in popularity of music as a form of radio, concert, and home entertainment, came the desire of some gospel artists to "cross over" into the secular genres and spaces that would afford them more exposure and success.
 This often came with a shift in musical style, taking on elements from secular music itself.
 This did not come without controversy, as many artists of this new urban contemporary gospel genre (like The Clark Sisters) would face criticism from churches, standard-bearers of the traditional genre, and the Black Christian sphere at large, as their new work was often seen as a compromise with "the world" and its sinfulness.
 Their album sales would speak for themselves, however.

 This pattern would repeat itself in subsequent decades, with new artists like Yolanda Adams, the Clark Sisters, Fred Hammond, Marvin Sapp, and Kirk Franklin making increasingly more bold forays into the secular world with their musical stylings, facing criticism from many within their tradition.
 They gained commercial success in the R&B chart and the current sphere of Black gospel recording artists is almost exclusively of the urban contemporary bent.

-Style
+Musical elements

 Vocals

-Gospel music features dominant vocals (often with strong use of harmony) and Christian lyrics.
-Traditional forms of gospel music often utilized choirs.
+Even though the way gospel music is sung varies greatly between different denominations within the Historically Black Church, there are trends that can apply in most cases.
+Gospel music is generally sung in four part harmony between soprano, alto, tenor, and bass.
+There is normally instrumental accompaniment, but acapella is also frequently used.
+This harmony can carried out both with large choirs or with small groups.
+In traditional forms, sometimes called the Congregational Song (usually with a 12 or 16 bar form), there is a call and response between the soloist and choir.
+The soloist is expected to improvise lyrics during the vamp and modulate to a higher key at the apex of the song.
+Choirs rarely sing harmony in root position and will flip the voicing.
+Contemporary forms often mix elements of Classical singing such as polyphony but maintain the call and response form.
+The most famous example is Richard Smallwood's Calvary.
+Singers interject sacred acclamatory phrases such as "hallelujah," and "yes, Lord," which serve both musical, theological, and social functions.

 Instruments

-Most forms use piano or Hammond organ, tambourines, drums, bass guitar, keyboards and, increasingly, electric guitar.
-In comparison with hymns, which are generally of a statelier measure, the gospel song is expected to have a refrain and often a more syncopated rhythm.

-Rhythm

-Christ-Janer said "the music was tuneful and easy to grasp ... rudimentary harmonies ... use of the chorus ... varied metric schemes ... motor rhythms were characteristic ...
-The device of letting the lower parts echo rhythmically a motive announced by the sopranos became a mannerism".
+Musical instruments in Gospel music carry specific musical functions and social though specific instruments used may vary depending on geographic location, denomination, and local tradition.
+The primary instruments are the B3 organ and the piano.
+However, gospel ensembles will also have an electric bass and a drum set.
+In large studio productions, there may also be a string orchestra or horn sections.
+While uncommon, some gospel ensembles will include a single saxophonist.
+Singers and participants may also use tambourines and other hand held percussion instruments.

+Piano